AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-10-20-static-site-comments-github-issues/index.md

 ```
 {% endraw %}

-The page then includes some custom JavaScript that uses the `IntersectionObserver` API to detect when a user has scrolled to the comments section.
+The page then includes some JavaScript to detect when a user has scrolled to the comments section.
 At that point, the script reads the issue number off of the `data-` attribute and makes a request to the GitHub API to fetch the comments for that particular post.
+You could also fetch these comments at build time, or even request time if you use server-side rendering.

-### Why Use GitHub Issues as a Comment System?
+### Justification and Motivation

 It may seem a little strange to use GitHub issues as a comment system, but hear me out!
 While there are lots of existing comment systems and platforms that you can integrate into your site, they all have their own problems.